 Alan "Yeah-Yeah" McClennanYeah-Yeah (played by Marty York) is a bit of a wise-cracker, and is known for starting a lot of his sentences by saying "Yeah-Yeah", hence his nickname.

 - Verbal Tic: A characteristic phrase he says in every sentence?
 Yeah-Yeah, he has one.

 Kenny DeNunezDeNunez (played by Brandon Quentin Adams), an African American, is the team's pitcher, and possibly the most devoted to baseball besides Benny.
 When he grows up, he plays minor league ball for awhile and he does inner-city little league organization.

 Bertram Grover WeeksBertram (played by Grant Gelt) also has the appearance of a nerd like Squints, but is much more low-key.
-In the epilogue, Smalls said he disappeared after getting "really into The Sixties".
+In the epilogue, Smalls said he disappeared after getting "really into The '60s".

-HerculesHercules is an English Mastiff owned by Mr. Mertle, a blind elderly black man who lives behind the Sandlot where the kids play baseball.
+The Beast and Mr. MertleThe Beast is an English Mastiff owned by Mr. Mertle, a blind elderly black man who lives behind the Sandlot where the kids play baseball.
 Known by the kids as "The Beast", he greedily hoards any ball hit over the fence.
 Although the kids think he's mean and evil, it turns out he just likes keeping the balls and is defensive about them.
 Really, he turns out to be a gentle giant, and at the end he's considered their mascot.

 - Big, Friendly Dog: All the while the boys were fearing him and trying to get the ball back, he was playing with them.
 He licks Smalls at the first opportunity.